endo-do/PortfolioAnalyzer/README.md

 **Common Issues and Solutions:**

-1. **MySQL Access Denied Error:**
+1. **MySQL Access Denied Error (Fixed in latest version):**
    ```
    ❌ Setup failed with error: 1045 (28000): Access denied for user 'root'@'172.18.0.3'
    ```
-   - **Solution**: This has been fixed in the latest version.
-The health check now uses proper authentication.
+   - **Solution**: This has been fixed with improved health checks and initialization scripts.
+   - The system now waits up to 3 minutes for MySQL to fully initialize before attempting connections.
    - If you still encounter this, ensure your `.env` file has the correct `DB_ROOT_PASSWORD` set.
+   - **Quick fix**: Run `docker-compose down -v && docker-compose up --build` to force a clean restart.

 2. **Containers won't start:**
    ```bash